 Our guest room has been a work in progress.
-It has taken me nearly 3 years to get it just right, but I’m so pleased with the end result!
+It has taken me nearly three years to get it just right, but I’m so pleased with the end result!

 Here are some pieces that are inspired by my guestroom makeover.

-This navy and white and gray ikat quilt gives a similar vibe to the one I used.
+This stunning navy and white duvet set gives off a similar vibe to the one I used.
 I’ve always been a fan of this look.
 It creates a crisp and fresh feel when you’re thinking about a bedroom makeover.

 And don’t forget the accent pillows!

-I liked this Tommy Hilfiger euro pillow because the cushion is included.
-The white top stitching is a great touch.
+I also like this Tommy Hilfiger Euro Pillow because the cushion is included.
+The white topstitching is a great touch, too.

-This mercury glass lamp is a simple yet slightly glamorous touch to a room.
+This mercury glass lamp is a simple yet slightly glamorous touch to any room.

-This carved white floral medallion is a great way to add interest to a wall space.
-I love they way color from the wall fills in the openwork.
+This carved white medallion is a great way to add interest to a wall space.
+I love how the color from the wall fills the openings!

 This narrow rectangle piece is perfect for resting against a wall if you don’t want to worry about hanging.